Tissot

-Tissot SA ([ti'so]) is a Swiss watchmaker.
+Tissot SA ([ti'so]) is a Swiss luxury watch brand owned by the Swatch Group.
 The company was founded in Le Locle, Switzerland by Charles-Félicien Tissot and his son, Charles-Émile Tissot, in 1853.
-After several mergers and name changes, the group which Tissot SA belonged to was renamed the Swatch Group in 1998.

 Tissot is not associated with Mathey-Tissot, another Swiss watchmaking firm.

 History

 Independent company

 Tissot was founded in 1853 by Charles-Félicien Tissot and his son Charles-Émile Tissot in the Swiss city of Le Locle, in the Neuchâtel canton of the Jura Mountains area.
-The father and son team worked as a casemaker (Charles-Félicien Tissot) and watchmaker (Charles-Emile).
-His son having expressed an interest in watchmaking from a young age.
+The father and son team worked as a casemaker (Charles-Félicien Tissot) and watchmaker (Charles-Emile), with the son having expressed an interest in watchmaking from a young age.
 The two turned their house at the time into a small 'factory'.
 Charles-Emile Tissot left for Russia in 1858 and succeeded in selling their savonnette pocket watches across the Russian Empire.

-In 2021, the company is marketing Le Locle Powermatic 80, which has a watch face designed to mimic the clock tower in its founding city of Le Locle.
-The name Le Locle seems to be a reliable ingredient of success.
-As well as being the name of Tissot's home and heritage, nestled in the Swiss Jura Mountains, it is the name of a hugely popular automatic watch family.
+Russia became Tissot's greatest market, with the brand gaining popularity even in the Tsar's court; so Charles Tissot, Charles-Émile's son, moved to Moscow in 1885 to manage the branch his father had set up there.

 Omega, SSIH, ASUAG, SMH

-Tissot merged with watch company Omega SA in 1930, forming SSIH (Société Suisse pour l'Industrie Horlogère), and Tissot-Omega watches from this era are sought after by collectors.
+In 1929, the global financial collapse brought the entire watch industry to a standstill, and Omega and Tissot forged an alliance under the leadership of Paul Tissot-Daguette, who had been trained at Tissot and became Omega's chief executive officer in 1930.
+The merger formed Société Suisse pour l'Industrie Horlogère (SSIH), and Tissot-Omega watches from this era are sought after by collectors.

-Tissot's first engagement as an official timekeeper was in 1938 where they timed a series of ski races in Villars-sur-Ollon, near the company's home town in the Jura mountains.
+Tissot's first engagement as an official timekeeper was in 1938 where they timed a series of ski races in Villars-sur-Ollon, near the company's home town in swiss Alps.
 Tissot was used for timing downhill skiing in Switzerland in 1938, and for the Davis Cup in 1957.